SimonStapletonCotton/businessdailydeals/replit.md

 # Business Daily Deals B2B Marketplace

 ## Overview
 Business Daily Deals (www.businessdailydeals.co.za) is a full-stack B2B marketplace for the South African market.
 It connects suppliers and buyers, facilitating the exchange of goods and services through targeted deal notifications and special pricing.
-The platform aims to be a fully operational and modern B2B e-commerce solution, currently under development on Replit with production deployment hosted by Cybersmart (www.cybersmart.co.za) in South Africa.
+The platform aims to be a fully operational and modern B2B e-commerce solution, currently under development, with production deployment hosted by Cybersmart in South Africa.
 Key capabilities include suppliers posting premium "hot deals" and standard "regular deals," and buyers discovering opportunities via search, categories, and keyword-based notifications.
-Platform features dynamic business analytics starting with authentic user data that scales organically with growth.
+The platform features dynamic business analytics that scale organically with growth.

 ## User Preferences
 Preferred communication style: Simple, everyday language.